domino-logic/domino-js/README.md

 ### Action

-Action sends a message to an actore.
+Action sends a message to an actor.
 The action returns a promise.

 Action accepts a third optional callback argument.
 This argument is being triggered when the actor sends back a response.notify